Introduction: IHME 2015 – The Art of Curating

 Read and download IHME 2015 Programme here >

-We are delighted to be able to show three pieces by Deller: one of his breakthrough works, Acid Brass (1997), which combines the volume of a 30-person brass band with techno-hits of the 1990s; and two totally new works.
-For Deller’s IHME Project, Do Touch, he has selected interesting objects from the collections of seven of the Helsinki Metropolitan region’s historical museums as the materials for the work.
-The work itself emerges out of encounters between the objects, spoken tales and the public in shopping centres, stations and other everyday environments.
-Meanwhile, the highpoint of the IHME Days will be a 24-hour marathon showing of rock documentaries selected by Deller, 24 Hour Rockshow.
-This will include experimental rarities and major classics from the 1960s up to the present.
+We were delighted to be able to show three pieces by Deller: one of his breakthrough works, Acid Brass (1997), which combines the volume of a 30-person brass band with techno-hits of the 1990s; and two totally new works.
+For Deller’s IHME Project, Do Touch, the artist selected interesting objects from the collections of seven of the Helsinki Metropolitan region’s historical museums as the materials for the work.
+The work itself emerged out of encounters between the objects, spoken tales and the public in shopping centres, stations and other everyday environments.
+Meanwhile, the highpoint of the IHME Days was a 24-hour marathon showing of rock documentaries selected by Deller, 24 Hour Rockshow.
+This included experimental rarities and major classics from the 1960s up to the present.

 Each year’s IHME-Festival themes are chosen from those dealt with in the IHME Project.
-At the core of the 2015 IHME Project are the following: the past in the present; the object as a mediator of information and experience; and the artist as curator.
-This last theme is directed at contemporary-art professionals, while making the IHME Days’ 24-Hour Rockshow an integral part of the whole.
-The past is also present in the rock documentaries: the popular-music phenomena depicted in them tell of their own times and communal spirit, mirroring social reality and changes occurring within it.
-This year’s IHME also discusses other topical subjects: the fragmentation of the media in the Internet age, and the multi-dimensional way in which the art of curating manifests as a form of artistic expression.
+At the core of the 2015 IHME Project were the following: the past in the present; the object as a mediator of information and experience; and the artist as curator.
+This last theme was aimed at contemporary-art professionals, while making the IHME Days’ 24-Hour Rockshow an integral part of the whole.
+The past was also present in the rock documentaries: the popular-music phenomena depicted in them tell of their own times and communal spirit, mirroring social reality and changes occurring within it.
+This year’s IHME also discussed other topical subjects: the fragmentation of the media in the Internet age, and the multi-dimensional way in which the art of curating manifests as a form of artistic expression.